pellepelster/solidblocks/doc/content/development/_index.md

 `SKIP_TESTS` If set to `integration` resource heavy or time intensive integration tests are skipped, ideal for quick verification builds.

-`DOCKER_PLATFORM´ Target platform to build docker images for, defaults to `linux/amd64,linux/arm64`.
+`DOCKER_PLATFORM` Target platform to build docker images for, defaults to `linux/amd64,linux/arm64`.

 To run a quick local build